 What's included in the DIY kits?

 With our kit we ship you the exact parts you need in one big package, all pre-tested and you follow our step by step instructions to assemble.
-It includes all parts outlined in our Control Panel (Part 1), Control Panel (Part 2), and Control Panel (Safe start interlock) build instructions.
-The modifications required for the 50A control panel for back to back batches can be found in our FAQ: Adapting for a back to back setup.
+It includes all parts outlined in our Control Panel (Part 1), Control Panel (Part 2), and Control Panel (Safe start interlock) build instructions combined with the modifications outlined in our 50A Electric Brewery Control Panel for back to back batches guide.

 Purchasing your parts directly from us has the following advantages: